COVID-19 Updates: Keeping You Safe + Elective Surgeries + Donating Plasma

 In some studies, long-acting beta agonists (LABAs) have been linked to life-threatening asthma attacks.
 The risk appears to be greatest when a LABA is used without also using an inhaled corticosteroid.
 In contrast, taking a LABA with an inhaled corticosteroid is appropriate treatment for many people who have asthma.
 Don't stop any of your asthma medications before checking with your doctor.

 LABAs are used on a regular schedule to open narrowed airways and prevent asthma attacks.
-But because they increase the risk of having a life-threatening asthma attack, the Food and Drug Administration warns that LABAs should never be used without an inhaled corticosteroid.
-So if you're taking a LABA without an inhaled corticosteroid, check with your doctor.
+But because they may increase the risk of having a life-threatening asthma attack, the Food and Drug Administration warns that LABAs should never be used without an inhaled corticosteroid for asthma.
+So if you're taking a LABA without an inhaled corticosteroid for asthma, check with your doctor.

 A LABA should be taken with an inhaled corticosteroid, such as:

-Another option is to take a medication that combines both a corticosteroid and a LABA.
+If your doctor recommends a LABA and an inhaled corticosteroid for asthma, most likely you will use a single inhaler that combines both a corticosteroid and a LABA.
 There are four of these medications on the market:

 Children who need both a LABA and a corticosteroid should take them only as a combination medication, and not as separate medications.